 I am just starting to offer this trip after going to guide Mount Vinson several times for Adventure Consultants.
 Union Glacier is SUCH an amazing place to visit and ALE have made it extremely comfortable and it allows fantastic access to some great skiing.
 In 2017/18 I crossed Antarctica with kites and skis and spotted some amazing areas with fantastic snow cover that was begging for some ski touring tracks in it.
 Much of Antarctica is a desert, and it hardly ever snows.
 But I was blown away by some very specific areas with great snow, limited crevasses and awesome terrain.

-2019 Departure is December 18 from Punta Arenas, Chile.
+2020 Departure is in December from Punta Arenas, Chile.